 - Explore the rainforest in Olympic National Park

-- Relax behind a waterfall deep in the forest
+- Relax Behind a Waterfall Deep in the Olympic National Forest

 - Relax on the prettiest beach in Washington: Ruby Beach

 I read an article that said there are two ways to get to the Olympic Peninsula.
 I laughed out loud for a long time because it was so incorrect.
 There are twelve different ways to get to the Olympic Peninsula and explore along the loop road, so whoever said there are only two ways was extremely wrong.
 If you want to do all the best things to do on the Olympic Peninsula, it’ll probably take at least two trips, but why not make lots of trips throughout the year or over time and really get to explore the OP in depth.